Reubenesque Reuben Sauce

 Author

-• Shea
+• Shea Goldstein

-Shea Goldstein is a writer and the voice behind Dixie Chik Cooks.
+Shea Goldstein is the voice behind Dixie Chik Cooks.
 She's also a recipe developer and brand ambassador.
-She has been published in several media platforms such as Redbook, Parade, Food Blogger Magazine and more.
+She has been published in several media outlets such as Redbook, Parade, Food Blogger Magazine and more.
 She has been developing recipes and writing since 2009.
-Shea is a Southern Belle Who's Thinking About What's For Dinner While Eating Lunch
+Shea is a Southern Belle Who's Thinking About What's For Dinner While Eating Lunch.

 Leave a Reply